nickkuijpers/laravel-custom-post-manager/README.md

 ## Extending the custom fields and defining your own

-You can define your own custom fields by registering them in the resources/assets/js/vendor/niku-cms/components/customFields directory.
-After creating a Vue component, you need to register it in the init-niku-cms.js or above your existing Vue instance.
-After registering the component, you can define the component name in the custom field like this.
+You can create your own custom fields by using the registered component identifier to identify which Vue component you need to show.

-config/niku-cms.php

 ```php
 'text' => [